-Waissbluth Architecture (W/A) is a Vancouver based, architecture, design and research studio.
+Waissbluth Architecture Office Inc. (W/A Office) is a Vancouver based, architecture, design and research studio.
 W/A prides itself as a collaborative practice exploring innovative design and building practices that integrate complementary fields of work including new technologies, community development, and the arts.

 At W/A, we understand the architectural process as an open dialogue among all team members, where between clients, consultants, designers and builders we can achieve unique results that respond to each project’s challenges and opportunities.

 Founded by Nicholas Waissbluth, an award-winning architect, W/A is an emerging practice that focuses on residential and commercial projects of all scales.
 From feasibility studies, design to full architectural services, we bring over 12 years of local and international experience to your project.

 Through research, participatory design practices and different models of fabrication, W/A is also dedicated to community projects that explores how citizens and cross-disciplinary specialists can work together to improve our built-environment.
 To support these efforts, W/A collaborates with the Insitu Foundation and uA.bureau (an international design collective), both co-founded by Nicholas and his long-term collaborators.
 Projects include design-build initiatives in Colombia, Peru, Mexico, and Ethiopia.